 Let’s dive right in.

-Overtime, start to collect different types of plates and bowls.
+Display your dish on an exquisite or unusual plate or bowl.
+Over time, start to collect different types of plates and bowls.

+If you’ve ever visited me, you would know that I have a variety of mismatched plates and bowls.
 I generally look for crockery that is either white, matte or very bright and colourful and the more textured the better.

-2. Add some fabric
+Add some fabric

 I have a bunch of mismatched tea towels and napkins that I use, and they range from white, blue to grey.